Hydroxyzine: 7 things you should know

 - Effective at relieving itching due to allergies or dermatitis (eczema).

 - Has a calming effect and can cause drowsiness which means it may be used as a premedication before surgery or given following surgery.

 - Has been used off-label for certain bladder disorders.

-- Available as an oral capsule, oral suspension, or injectable product.
+- Available as an oral capsule, oral suspension, or an injectable product.

 - Generic hydroxyzine is available.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Drowsiness which may impair reaction skills, and affect a person's ability to drive or operate machinery.
+- Drowsiness that may impair reaction skills, and affect a person's ability to drive or operate machinery.
 Alcohol should be avoided.

 - May cause a dry mouth, mild skin eruptions or a rash, headache, hallucinations.
 Side effects are generally mild and transient.